- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Residence visas for Qatar

-To stay in Qatar, expats can enter on the relevant visa and apply for a working residence permit for Qatar after they arrive.
-Many processes must be done beforehand, though, and certain conditions must be met.
-Permits are only granted to applicants who are sponsored by a company, a family member in the country who earns more than the minimum threshold or those investing in property.
+To stay in Qatar, expats can enter on the relevant visa and apply for a working residence permit after they arrive.
+Permits are only granted to applicants who are sponsored by a company, a family member in the country who earns more than the minimum threshold, or those investing in property.
 Expats must stay in Qatar while their entry visa is converted to a residence permit.

 Family residence visas

-Expats with a newborn baby younger than three months old must apply for a Newborn Visa.
-Parents need a valid residence permit, their child’s birth certificate and for the baby to be included in their parents' passport or have their own.
+Expats with a newborn baby younger than three months must apply for a Newborn Visa.
+Parents need a valid residence permit, their child’s birth certificate and for the baby to be included in their parents' passports or have their own.

 Education residence visas